Commitment and room for ideas

 If you think about starting your own foundation, we are happy to assist you.

 Hermann Neuhaus (June 22, 1931 – May 11, 2007) was a successful entrepreneur from Westphalia.
-By his will, he established the Hermann- Neuhaus-Stiftung within Max Planck Foundation; until 2020, the assets will be administered by his executor.
+By his will, he established the Hermann- Neuhaus-Stiftung within Max Planck Foundation; until 2020, the assets were administered by his executor.
 According to the founder’s instructions, the proceeds will be used to 100% for research of the Max Planck Society.
 The foundation also fulfills his wishes taking full care of his widow and his real and other estate.

 The life of Hermann Neuhaus shows parallels to the biographies of excellent scientists.
 “Like them, he always strived to give his best – and to achieve the best,” said Prof. Gruss, former President of the Max Planck Society.
 “We are extremely proud and happy that he chose the Max Planck Society for his commitment.
 His legacy is both an honor and an obligation. ”